fynks/debrid-services-comparison/README.md

 </details>

 <details><summary>What if a host is down?</summary>
-Wait for restoration or find an alternative link on a❌ther supported host.
+Wait for restoration or find an alternative link on another supported host.
 Wider host coverage improves reliability.
 </details>

 <details><summary>Do services support torrents?</summary>